michaelterrefortes/rummy-game-project2/README.md

+# JDK Version that I used on my computer is 15.0.2

+# Help recived:

 I had no help from classmates in order to make this project The help that i got from the internet are these: